Water restriction stages run from ‘normal’ (Stage 1) through to Stage 4 with increasing water use restrictions.

-Assigned day water conservation measures help to keep our peak water demands down so that we can continue to supply sufficient water for all our needs without expensive upgrades to our delivery system.
+Assigned day water conservation measures help to reduce peak water demands, using water wisely so that we can continue to supply sufficient water for all our needs without expensive upgrades to our delivery system.
 See Schedule E - City of Kelowna Water Use Restrictions Stages for details on all stages.

 For Commercial Water Use Restrictions, Public Institutional Water Use Restrictions and Agricultural Water Use Restrictions, please see Schedule E - City of Kelowna Water Use Restrictions Stages .

 The City Water Utility sources its water from Okanagan Lake and provides water to just over half of the Kelowna population.
-Over the past fifteen years, the Utility has made significant progress in water conservation efforts, giving us an edge during drought years.
-The City Water Utility has a metered water system and charges variable water rates.
+Since moving to a metered water system and charging variable water rates in 2003, the Utility has made significant progress in water conservation efforts, giving us an edge during drought years.
 These variable rates demonstrate the value of water to customers by increasing rates as water consumption rises.

-There are five separate water purveyors operating within city boundaries, each with their own water supply rates, requirements and watering restrictions.
-If you are not sure who provides your water, visit the Kelowna Joint Water Committee .
+There are four major water purveyors operating within city boundaries, each with their own water supply rates, requirements and watering restrictions.
+Find your water provider, if you are not sure who provides your water.
 Please check your water provider's website for specific details on watering restrictions for your area.